How Often Should You Upgrade Your iPhone

 Short-Term Ownership (Upgrading Every 1–2 Years)

-This option suits users who like being on the cutting edge or rely heavily on their iPhone for photography, work, or creative tasks.
+This choice is good for people who like to be on the cutting edge or who use their iPhone a lot for work, photography, or creative tasks.

 Pros: